 - Exciting suspension bridge swinging high over the rivers

 Far from the bustling cities, away from the crowd and pollution, there are many valleys and villages in Nepal where one can find real pleasure and adventure.
 Langtang valley is such one valley which comes in the list.
 Langtang lies in the Himalayas of Nepal and is also easily accessible from Kathmandu; the capital city of Nepal.
-The Southern border of the region is only 32 kilometers away from Kathmandu.
+The Southern border of the region is only 32 km away from Kathmandu.
 Thus, the Langtang region provides a trekker with a wonderful chance to conquer the handful of beautiful destinations in the region without going very far from the capital city.

 The Langtang valley is known as the “treasure house” of Alpine plants.
 Beautiful flowers in the summer beautify the Langtang valley in a very beautiful manner.
 The alpine vegetation and the forests of rhododendrons and oaks are the home to numerous animals which includes Red Panda and Snow Leopard.

 If you are in quest of spectacular landscapes and authentic culture along with pleasing hospitality in enjoyable homestay guest houses then Langtang valley trek is perfect trekking.

 Trekking to Langtang is a classic trek that drives the trekkers through the ethnic, beautiful villages and holy Gosaikunda Lake.
 The beautiful trek to the Himalayas provides the chance to explore the unique Tibetan culture.
 The wilderness of flora and fauna and enchanting views of the mountains add an extra flavor.
 In the spring, relish the trek with some eccentric mountainous backdrop along with rhododendron forests and alpine wildflowers.